-The Panel noted that both women were wearing lingerie, and considered that this is a depiction of partial nudity.
-In particular, the Panel noted that the woman on the right had the majority of her breasts exposed, with the nipples covered by gold pasties, and that this was a high level of nudity.
+The Panel noted that both women were wearing lingerie and considered that this is a depiction of partial nudity.
+In particular, the Panel noted that the style of underwear meant that a large amount of the woman on the right's pubic mound was visible, and that this was a high level of nudity.

-Are the issues of sex, sexuality and nudity treated with sensitivity to the relevant audience?
+Are the issues of sexuality and nudity treated with sensitivity to the relevant audience?